Claryfing category confusions in the debate about God

 This argument commits what we might call the "plurality fallacy"—assuming that because something is contested, it cannot be real.
 But objective truths are, by their nature, exclusive.
 Only one answer can be correct, even if millions of alternatives exist.

-Christianity doesn't claim to be one valid option among many.
-It makes a specific claim about reality: that a particular person said and did particular things in history.
+Christianity makes a specific claim about reality: that a particular person said and did particular things in history.
 The question isn't whether many religions exist.
 The question is whether this specific claim is true.

-• The Heightened Argument: By citing the plurality of religions as proof against God, Gervais commits the "Subjectivist Fallacy."
+The Heightened Argument: By citing the plurality of religions as proof against God, this falls into the "Subjectivist Fallacy."
 He assumes that because truth is contested, truth is non-existent.
 However, Christianity is not a "preference"; it is a claim about objective reality.
 Objective truths are, by definition, exclusive.

 The Replicability Argument

-The Claim: If we destroyed all books, science would return exactly as it is, but religion would be lost forever.
+The Claim: If we destroyed all books, science would return exactly as it is, but religion wouldn't.
 Therefore science is real and religion is not.

 The Problem: This commits a category error.
 It compares two fundamentally different types of knowledge as if they should behave identically.